Beach stone-curlew

 It is less strictly nocturnal than most stone-curlews, and can sometimes be seen foraging by daylight, moving slowly and deliberately, with occasional short runs.
-It tends to be wary and fly off into the distance ahead of the observer, employing slow, rather stiff wingbeats.
+It tends to be wary and fly off into the distance ahead of the observer, employing slow, rather stiff wingbeats..

+The beach stone-curlew is classified as Near Threatened on the IUCN Red List of Threatened Species.
+In New South Wales it is listed as critically endangered.

+Distribution

 The beach stone-curlew is a resident of undisturbed open beaches, exposed reefs, mangroves, and tidal sand or mudflats over a large range, including coastal eastern Australia as far south as far eastern Victoria, the northern Australian coast and nearby islands, New Guinea, New Caledonia, Indonesia, Malaysia, and the Philippines.
 It is uncommon over most of its range, and rare south of Cairns.

+Description

+The beach stone-curlew is 54-56 cm (21-22 in) long.
+At a mean of 1032 g in males and 1000 g in females, it is the heaviest living member of the Charadriiformes outside of the gull and skua families.
+They have black and white face patterning, yellow eyes and a grey-brown upper body.

+Ecology

+Beach stone-curlew forage on low tide muddy sand for invertebrates, mostly crabs.

+Breeding

-A single egg is laid just above the high tide line on the open beach, where it is vulnerable to predation and human disturbance.
+The breeding season spans from September to November.
+Birds form a nest in sand, laying one egg per season just above the high tide line on the open beach, where it is vulnerable to predation and human disturbance.
+Both parents care for the young until they reach 7-12 months of age.

-The beach stone-curlew is classified as Near Threatened on the IUCN Red List of Threatened Species.
+Call

+As an alarm, the bird will make a chwip-chwip to ward creatures away from their territory.